microbial-pangenomes-lab/plate_reader_evolution/robot/strains_picker/README.md

 -----

 Edit `data/my_samples.tsv`
-with the desired row/column list.
+with the desired source plate/row/column list.
+The first column indicates the position of the source plate in the OT-2 deck.

 Edit any parameters (such as transfer volume and source/destination existing volumes) at the top of the `protocol.ot2.py` file and save the changes.
 Do not change